flywheel-apps/bids-app-template/README.md

 license file](https://docs.flywheel.io/hc/en-us/articles/360013235453).

 This gear can run at the project, subject or session level.
-Because files are in the BIDS format, all of the proper files will be used for the given session, subject, or separately, by subject, for the whole project.
+Because files are in the BIDS format, all the proper files will be used for the given session, subject, or separately, by subject, for the whole project.